apache/mxnet/docs/community/ecosystem.md

 ## MXNet as a Backend

 * [Keras-MXNet](https://github.com/awslabs/keras-apache-mxnet) - design with Keras2 and train with MXNet as the backend for 2x or more speed improvement.

+## Contributions

+Do you know of a project or resource in the MXNet ecosystem that should be listed here?
+Or would you like to get involved by providing your own contribution?
+Check out the [guide for contributing to MXNet](contribute.html), and browse the [design proposals](https://cwiki.apache.org/confluence/display/MXNET/Design+Proposals) to see what others are working on.
+You might find something you would like to help with or use those design docs as a template for your own proposal.
+Use one of the [developer communication channels](https://mxnet.incubator.apache.org/community/contribute.html#mxnet-dev-communications) if you would like to know more, or [create a GitHub issue](https://github.com/apache/incubator-mxnet/issues/new) if you would like to propose something for the MXNet ecosystem.